 This was another one of our stops on the way to Florida.
 Yes, I know this is all so out of order, but it’s all here, and there’s at least one more Florida post on the way.
 We didn’t know much about the park, like usual, before getting there, but we were both really excited to see it.
 One thing I really liked was the mountain range right across from the dunes.

-After a stop at the visitors center, we headed out to the dunes.
+After a stop at the visitor center, we headed out to the dunes.
 Thankfully we both had jackets and hats because it was extremely windy making it a lot colder than we anticipated.
 We took our shoes off and headed up, starting small, making our way to the two biggest dunes.

 It was easier to walk on the sides of the dunes instead of the top because of the wind and it was nice not being blasted by sand if we walked on the sides.
 After climbing a few small ones, taking far too many breaks, we decided to go for the gold.

 It felt like every twenty steps I had to stop to catch my breath.
 And it felt like my legs just wouldn’t carry me any further.
 We weren’t even carrying sand boards, which is one of the activities you can do there.
 There are a few places to rent boards from in town.
 I would rest, catch my breath, hydrate, and dread moving on, but I would get up and do it all again.
 A few times my legs just kind of collapsed under me forcing me to stop, but I would do it all again.